Volniy1/Interactive-Line-Chart/README.md

 # Interactive A/B Test Conversion Rate Chart

 An interactive line chart application for visualizing A/B test conversion rates.
-Built with React, TypeScript, and Recharts.
+Built with React, TypeScript, Recharts, and Mantine.
+--- you can check it out Right now on https://volniy1.github.io/Interactive-Line-Chart/

 # 1 - Chosen Visualization Library